Who Gray Blending Is Not For β and What to Consider Instead

 This one is less about hair type and more about temperament, and it matters as much as any technical factor.

-For a client who checks her roots every morning and feels off when they're visible, a technique designed around accepting visible regrowth is a mismatch regardless of how well-executed it is.
-She'll feel behind even when the hair looks intentional to everyone else. low-maintenance hair color in NYC
+For a client who checks her roots every morning and feels off when they're visible, a technique designed around accepting visible regrowth is a mismatch, regardless of how well executed it is.
+She'll feel behind even when the hair looks intentional to everyone else.

 The consultation question I find most useful here isn't "how often do you want to come in?"
 It's "how do you feel between appointments?"
-A client who says, "Fine, I don't really think about it," is a blending candidate.
-A client who says "I notice it immediately and it bothers me" may not be — at least not yet.
+A client who says, "Fine, I don't really think about it," is a candidate for blending.
+A client who says "I notice it immediately and it bothers me" may not be β at least not yet.

 Clients Who Are Not Emotionally Ready for the Transition

-Gray blending, at its full expression, moves hair toward a more natural state.
+Gray blending, when fully expressed, moves hair toward a more natural state.
 That's a gradual process, and it involves a period where the hair looks neither fully colored nor fully natural.
 Not every client is ready to move through that phase, and starting a blending strategy with someone who isn't psychologically prepared for the transition typically produces anxiety rather than relief.

 The readiness question is worth asking directly.
 A client who comes in primarily because she's exhausted by the maintenance cycle but who hasn't yet made peace with looking different is in a different place than a client who has genuinely decided she wants to stop chasing coverage.
 The first client may be a blending candidate in six months.
 She may not be one today.